noirbizarre/flask-restplus/doc/documenting.rst

 This decorator works like the Flask-Restful ``marshal_with`` decorator with the difference that it documents the methods.
-The optionnal paremeter ``code`` allows you to specify the expected HTTP status code (200 by default).
+The optional parameter ``code`` allows you to specify the expected HTTP status code (200 by default).
-The optionnal parameter ``as_list`` allows you to specify wether or not the objects are returned as a list.
+The optional parameter ``as_list`` allows you to specify whether or not the objects are returned as a list.

 .. code-block:: python